-Extra Credit: One (1) point of extra credit on the highest-weighted exam (up to a maximum score of 105) will be awarded for each mistake found in any course material created by me that is brought to my attention via email.
-A "mistake" is any grammatical, typographical, mathematical, or factual error.
-A student may earn up to ten (10) extra credit points.
 In the event of multiple reports of the same mistake, I will determine which student gets the points by the time stamp on his/her email.
 (If you are reading this for the first time at the end of the semester in desperate need of points, all I can say is: oops...).
 Reports of mistakes in material not created by me (e.g., typos in a textbook or errors in outside reading material that you encounter) do not count toward the 10 points, but are greatly appreciated.
+Stylistic and formatting issues that are matters of opinion (such as use of the passive versus active voice, sentence length, margin settings, font choice, etc.) do not count as errors.

-Other extra credit opportunities or points may be assigned to the class at my discretion.
-Any such extra credit assignment will be made available to the entire class.
-No individual extra credit assignments will be offered.
+Other credit opportunities or points may be assigned to the class at my discretion.
+I am under no obligation to offer any additional extra credit, so DO NOT work under the assumption that you will be able to make up a large number of missed points.
+Any extra credit assignment will be made available to the entire class.
+No individual extra credit assignments will be offered for any reason.
 In addition, if you have not done all of the "regular credit" assignments, you are not eligible for any extra credit.